LauGuillardin/LauGuillardin.github.io/talks.md

 ---
 layout: page
-title: Talks and other contributions
+title: Scientific talks and outreach
 ---

 ## Here is a list of talks and posters presented at scientific conferences